 - Provide safe and legal avenues for people forced to move due to climate change

 - Ensure a gender-sensitive climate response

 As part of the proceedings of the current UN General Assembly, Oxfam is calling upon the world’s wealthiest to stamp out climate injustice and proactively provide humanitarian aid to those worst affected by climate-induced famine, ahead of multilateral talks at COP 27 in November.

-“This is an ethical obligation, not charity,” says Bucher, warning that failure to do so will result in the situation getting much worse, as the current humanitarian aid system the world is relying on “was not designed nor resourced to respond to cyclical shocks of such scale and frequency.”
+“This is an ethical obligation, not charity,” says Bucher, with the report warning that failure to do so will result in the situation getting much worse, as the current humanitarian aid system the world is relying on “was not designed nor resourced to respond to cyclical shocks of such scale and frequency.”

 As the UN continues to shock the world with a series of damning reports on “climate tipping points” and rising global pollution levels, the timing of Oxfam’s call to act upon SDG 2 “Zero Hunger” couldn’t be more urgent.

 But, with the ongoing geopolitical tensions like the war in Ukraine felt across much of the world, the prospects of proactivity and progress towards the common goals and 1.5°C climate coalition reinforced at last year’s COP 26 are on dangerously thin ice.